By Patty Ryan

 Feeling like weeding and sweating, or hammering and painting, or counting birds and butterflies for a cause?
 If so, you might find an opportunity to leave Florida a little better than you found it, while meeting like-minded people.

 The Rookery Bay National Estuarine Research Reserve in Naples can sometimes use a hand removing exotic and invasive plants from trails.
-Email email@example.com or check the website’s volunteer page.
-Tourists with even a day to spare can sign up in advance to pitch in at Audubon Corkscrew Swamp Sanctuary and or just “drop in” at Big Cypress National Preserve.
+Check the website’s volunteer page for opportunities.
+Tourists with even a day to spare can sign up in advance to pitch in at Audubon Corkscrew Swamp Sanctuary or just “drop in” at Big Cypress National Preserve.
 You’ll likely be put to work clearing underbrush or removing invasive plants.

 The Audubon sanctuary also enlists volunteers for its December bird count and for the North American Butterfly Association’s annual butterfly count.
 No special knowledge is required.
-Details are posted on the Audubon sanctuary’s Get Involved page.
+Details are posted on the Audubon sanctuary’s Community Science page.

 After admiring the habitats of creatures in the southwest Florida wild, you might leave your mark on a human habitat.
 Busy Habitat for Humanity in Naples and surrounding Collier County completes about 100 homes a year and can always use helpers, especially in rural Immokalee and over the summer when seasonal volunteers head north.
 Sign up through the online portal, where you can choose a time and place.
 “No experience is necessary,” says spokeswoman Jessica Grybek, “just willing hands and hearts.”